Sharvenium/ghost-site-ARCHIVE/_posts/2021-01-29-Investing.md

 # When Should You Invest?

 A common investing rule of thumb is that before investing make sure you pay off all your debts and make sure to have emergency funds, the basic would be 3-6 months of your salary

-    So that's the complete beginners guide to investing in the stock market, if you found this useful consider sharing this post or video and subscribing as only a really small percentage of viewers are actually subscribed and its free.
+So that's the complete beginners guide to investing in the stock market, if you found this useful consider sharing this post and subscribing to my youtube channel!

+Thanks!
+Sharvesh